 There are a number of important points to consider about Lightning Network.

 - Requires larger blocks: For the Lightning Network to function effectively, it requires at least 133 MB blocks.
 This point was made in the original Lightning Network white paper.
-Note that this assumes no usage of the main Bitcoin blockchain for anything other than opening channels (no closing channels, no channel disputes, no regular on-chain payments, no other sidechain solutions) so in reality blocksizes would need to be even larger.
+Note that this assumes zero usage of the main Bitcoin blockchain for anything other than opening channels (no closing channels, no channel disputes, no regular on-chain payments, no other traffic from other sidechain solutions) so in reality blocksizes would need to be even larger.